Notice of Privacy Practices (Counseling Services)

 Serious Threats to Health or Safety: If a Rally Point Counselor is engaged in professional duties and you communicate to them a specific and immediate threat to cause serious bodily injury or death, to an identified or to an identifiable person, and they believe you have the intent and ability to carry out that threat immediately or imminently, they are legally required to take steps to protect third parties.
 These precautions may include warning the potential victim(s), or the parent or guardian of the potential victim(s), if under 18, notifying a law enforcement officer, or seeking your hospitalization.
 By our own policy, Rally Point and Rally Point Counselors may also use and disclose medical information about you when necessary to prevent an immediate, serious threat to your own health and safety.
 If you become a party in a civil commitment hearing, Rally Point can be required to provide your records to the magistrate, your attorney or guardian ad litem, a CSB evaluator, or a law enforcement officer, whether you are a minor or an adult.

-Child Abuse Reporting: If Rally Point or a Rally Point Counselor has reason to suspect that a child is abused or neglected, they are required by Illinois law to report the matter immediately to DCFS.
+Child Abuse Reporting: If Rally Point or a Rally Point Counselor has reason to suspect that a child is abused or neglected, they are required by state law to report the matter immediately to the appropriate state authority.

 Your Rights Regarding your PHI:

 You have the following rights regarding PHI that we maintain about you.
-To exercise any of these rights, please submit your request in writing to Rally Point Counseling, PLLC at 61 S Grove Ave., Elgin IL 60120, or by email at hello@rallypointcounseling.com.
+To exercise any of these rights, please submit your request in writing to Rally Point Counseling, PLLC at 73 S Riverside Dr, Floor 3, Elgin, IL, 60120, or by email at hello@rallypointcounseling.com.

 Right to Access to Inspect and Copy.
 You have the right to inspect and copy a designated set of your Rally Point and/or your specific counselor’s maintained records.
 This designated set typically includes counseling and billing records, but may not include your counselor's personal psychotherapy notes.